James Sandman

 Sandman is a fellow of the American Academy of Arts and Sciences.
+He is a member of the American Law Institute.

 Education

-Sandman completed his Bachelor of Arts in History at Boston College in 1973.
-Later in 1976, he earned a J.D. degree from the University of Pennsylvania Law School.
+Sandman completed his Bachelor of Arts in History, summa cum laude, at Boston College in 1973.
+Later in 1976, he earned a J.D. degree, cum laude, from the University of Pennsylvania Law School.

 Career

+Sandman served as a law clerk to Judge Max Rosenn of the United States Court of Appeals for the Third Circuit from 1976 to 1977.
 From 1977 until 2007, he practiced law with Arnold & Porter LLP, where he undertook various roles, including associate, partner, and managing partner.
 From 2007 to 2011, he served as the General Counsel of the District of Columbia Public Schools.
-In 2011, he assumed the position of president at the Legal Services Corporation, where he served until 2020.
-He is the vice chairman at the District of Columbia Access to Justice Commission and at the District of Columbia Public Charter School Board.
-Since 2020, he has been the director of the Future of the Profession Lab, a distinguished lecturer, and a senior consultant to the Future of the Profession Initiative at the University of Pennsylvania Carey Law School.
+In 2011, he assumed the position of president at the Legal Services Corporation, where he served until 2020 and a member of the District of Columbia Public Charter School Board.
+From 2020 until 2026, he was Distinguished Lecturer at the University of Pennsylvania Carey Law School.